 Can you find a Firefox program shortcut on your desktop?
 If so, does that work to start Firefox?

 Alternately, in the Windows 10 system search box -- it might be on the Taskbar or the Start menu -- if you type firefox does Windows show you the Firefox icon and let you start Firefox from the Start menu search results?

 Either way, Firefox usually will check at startup whether it is the default browser and offer to change it for you.

-If you need to change it manually, see: How to change your default browser in Windows 10
+If you need to change it manually, see: How to change your default browser to Firefox on Windows

 Hi jscher2000, thankyou for sticking with me and my problem, I do have the FF shortcut on my desktop but it doesn't change the outcome of my prob. it is not on my windows "start menu" or my "taskbar" sadly the link you sent me still requires the "3 bar icon" from the beginning so I'm stumped again.
 I have changed my browser to FF using "PC settings" but has not changed things.
 I'm going to uninstall FF and download it a fresh and see how I get on and will post my progress if there is any ?
 Once again thank you and everyone else that have tried to help me.
 K26.

 Hello all, Just when you thought it was safe I'm back again